aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ### Next steps
 With the solution setup completed and tested, you can begin adding more identity provider and user records, and explore advanced functionality in each module to support your use case.
 The [identity provider modules](#identity-provider-modules) section provides detailed information about each identity provider, its configuration settings, and example configurations.

+## Getting Help

+The best way to interact with our team is through GitHub.
+You can open an [issue](https://github.com/aws/tookit-for-aws-transfer-family/issues/new/choose) and choose from one of our templates for bug reports, feature request, etc.

+You may also find help on [AWS re:Post](https://repost.aws).
+When asking a question, tag it with `AWS Transfer Family`.

 ## Identity provider modules
 This section describes how the identity provider modules work and describes the module-specific parameters that are used in each module's configuration.